These are currently my working notes and resource links on the various technologies surrounding the internet of things wireless technologies..

 WAN –Range Up to 50km

-Existing 3G and 4G networks will be used but there are a number of low powered alternatives that are being developed by he mobile carrier networks.
+Existing 3G and 4G networks and the newer 5G will be used, but there are a number of low powered alternatives that are being developed by he mobile carrier networks.

 - LTE-MTC also called LTE-M and LTE Cat M1

 See this overview for more details and a comparison.

 There are certain considerations that must be taken into account when assessing a wireless technology for a given application.

 - Data throughput.